NithishNithi/GoTask/README.md

+GoTask is a task management and productivity tool designed to help individuals and teams organize their work, track progress, and achieve their goals.
+It can serve as a standalone application or be integrated into existing productivity software
 <h3>Project Name: GoTask</h3>

 <h5>Idea Overview: GoTask is a task management and productivity tool designed to help individuals and teams organize their work, track progress, and achieve their goals.
 It can serve as a standalone application or be integrated into existing productivity software.</h5>